-For those who haven't fully examined the history behind the two holidays, they may appear to be carbon copies of each other.
-But there is a difference between Memorial Day and Veterans Day (beyond, i.e., the date of celebration).
+For those who have not fully examined the history behind the two holidays, they may appear to be carbon copies of each other.
+But there is a difference between Memorial Day and Veterans Day (beyond just their dates).
 Memorial Day is a day set aside to honor U.S. military personnel who have died in the service of their country.
-Veterans Day, meanwhile, is the holiday on which America honors all U.S. military personnel (all who have served honorably, that is).
+Veterans Day, meanwhile, is the holiday on which America honors all U.S. military personnel who have served honorably.

-In terms of decorating cemetery (sometimes misspelled as "cemetary") monuments, a big difference (in Northern climes, at least) between Veterans Day and Memorial Day is that the weather for the latter is plant-friendly.
-Thus the so-called "cemetery logs" that you buy at the florist or nursery for Memorial Day are planted with live plants: namely annual plants (they're less expensive than perennial plants).
+In terms of decorating cemetery monuments, a big difference (in Northern climates, at least) between Veterans Day and Memorial Day is that the weather for the latter is plant-friendly.
+Thus the cemetery logs or other containers that you buy at the store for Memorial Day can be planted with live plants.

-Except for their association with cemeteries, planted cemetery logs are essentially like other container gardens.
-Let that serve as a reminder: while you're shopping at the local nursery for Memorial Day cemetery logs, don't forget to pick up a planter or two for the yard.
-For small yards in particular, container gardens are effective for decorating your lawn, driveway, patio, porch or deck in spring.
-Just get something with enough size to make an impact.
-Cauldrons or Greek urns filled with colorful annual flowers are an excellent choice.
+Except for their association with cemeteries, planted cemetery logs are essentially like other container gardens (also called "planters").
+Let that serve as a reminder while you are shopping at the local nursery for plants to use in your Memorial Day cemetery logs.
+That will be a good time to pick up a planter or two for the yard.

 Selection of Annual Flowers

-- Ageratum -- short, usually blue to bluish-purple annual flowers
+- Ageratum: short plant, usually with blue to bluish-purple flowers.

-- Alyssum -- short, trailing, usually white annual flowers
+- Alyssum (Lobularia maritima): short, trailing plant, usually with white flowers.

-- Geranium -- medium-sized annual flowers; red is most popular, but they also come in pink, white, salmon and shades of purple
+- Geranium (Pelargonium): medium-sized plant (but slightly larger than salvia); red is the most popular color, but they also come in pink, white, salmon, and shades of purple.

 Why these particular annual flowers?
-Well, for one thing, they hold up pretty well with the minimal care they'll get at cemeteries -- especially geraniums, which provide the main accent in such a composition.
-Also, as flowers for Memorial Day, specifically, this selection of annual flowers offers color choices suitable for the patriotic theme of red, white and blue.
+Well, for one thing, they hold up pretty well with the minimal care that they will get at cemeteries (including very little watering).
+Geraniums are especially low-care.
+And they will provide the main accent in such a composition.
+Also, as flowers for Memorial Day, specifically, this selection of annual flowers offers color choices suitable for the patriotic theme in the United States of red, white and blue.